shenghuo2/sleep-status/README-en.md

   - Added `/sleep-stats` API for retrieving sleep statistics
   - Support for calculating average sleep time, wake time, and sleep duration
   - Support for displaying paired sleep periods (using Unix timestamps)
+  - Support for displaying current sleep status in `/sleep-stats` (optional)
+  - Automatic display of current sleep start time when in sleep state
 - Improvements
   - Support for handling short sleep periods (less than 3 hours)
   - Automatic adjustment of actual days analyzed when data is insufficient
   - Optional display of original time strings, hidden by default
+  - Optional display of current sleep status, controlled by `show_sleep=1` parameter
 - Code Optimization
   - Improved timezone handling for correct UTC and local time conversion
   - Optimized sleep data calculation logic